jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Macintosh.md

 1. **Install Jamulus**: Open the downloaded `.dmg` file, agree to the licence, *drag and drop* each icon you see in the window (Jamulus client and Server) into your *Applications folder*.
 After that, you can close this window.
 1. **Run Jamulus**.
 Now you should be able to use Jamulus just like any other application.

-_You can remove the folder in the Downloads Directory containing the `.dmg` and eject the "Jamulus" drive on your desktop.
+_You can remove the folder in the Downloads directory containing the `.dmg` and eject the "Jamulus" drive on your desktop.
 They are no longer needed._

 ***